ABERGELDIE COMPLEX INFRASTRUCTURE A BRIEF HISTORY

 Abergeldie Complex Infrastructure was established by Mick Boyle in 1994, with its mission to deliver the complex infrastructure needed to build better communities.

 Abergeldie Complex Infrastructure was established by Mick Boyle in 1994, with its mission to deliver the complex infrastructure needed to build better communities.
 Starting with a single office in Sydney, Abergeldie has expanded its operations throughout eastern Australia and internationally.
-The Abergeldie group employs near 450 people across four countries, with offices in Sydney, Brisbane, Newcastle, Canberra, Melbourne (Australia), Auckland, Christchurch (New Zealand), Newry (Northern Ireland) and Regina (Canada).
+The Abergeldie group employs near 450 people across four countries, with offices in Sydney, Brisbane, Newcastle, Canberra, Melbourne (Australia), and Auckland (New Zealand).

 Growth since the beginning, along with more recent strategic corporate acquisitions, have won Abergeldie its recognition as a leading mid-tier infrastructure provider.
 The company now has expertise across an increasingly broad range of project types.